GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

-_Authors: Jory Griffith_
+_Authors: Jory Griffith, Nina Obiar_

 Review status: In review

 ## Introduction

-The CSIRO Bioclimatic Ecosystem Resilience Index (BERI v2) is a global 30 arc-second product for the years 2000, 2005, 2010, 2015 and 2020.
-BERI measures the capacity of natural ecosystems to retain species diversity in the face of climate change, as a function of ecosystem area, connectivity and integrity.
-The indicator assesses the extent to which any given spatial configuration of natural habitat across a landscape will promote or hinder climate-induced shifts in biological distributions.
-It does this by analyzing the functional connectivity of each grid-cell of natural habitat to areas of habitat in the surrounding landscape which are projected to support a similar assemblage of species under climate change to that currently associated with the cell of interest.
+The CSIRO Bioclimatic Ecosystem Resilience Index (BERI) is a recognised component indicator within the Kunming-Montreal Global Biodiversity Framework (GBF) to directly asses Target 8, to minimize the impacts of climate change on biodiversity and build resilience.
+BERI measures the capacity of natural ecosystems to retain biodiversity in the face of climate change (Ferrier et al., 2020).
+The indicator is a function of ecosystem area, connectivity and integrity.
+The index is a global 30 arc-second product for the years 2000, 2005, 2010, 2015 and 2020 and is based on data for more than 400,000 species of plants, vertebrates, and invertebrates (Harwood et al., 2022).

+BERI assesses how well a landscape's configuration of natural habitat is able to accommodate climate-driven shifts in species distributions.
+For each grid-cell of natural habitat, the index evaluates the cell's functional connectivity to surrounding areas that are projected to support, under climate change, an assemblage of species similar to the one currently associated with that cell.
+Cells with well-connected habitat score highly, while isolated areas with no acccessible climatic analogue score poorly.
 The indicator can then be aggregated and reported by any desired spatial unit – e.g. an ecosystem type, a country, or the entire planet.

 This pipeline calculates a weighted geometric mean of the BERI indicator over a region of interest.
 The code to calculate the weighted mean was adapted from the "Calculating weighted geometric means of